nysenate/Bluebird-CRM/modules/apachesolr/README.txt

    the module will requery the Apache Solr for the index structure.
 Set it to your autocommit delay plus a few seconds.

- - apachesolr_service_class: the Apache_Solr_Service class used for communicating
-   with the Apache Solr server.

  - apachesolr_query_class: the default query class to use.

+ - apachesolr_index_comments_with_node: TRUE | FALSE.
+Whether to index comments
+   along with each node.

  - apachesolr_cron_mass_limit: update or delete at most this many documents in each Solr request, such as when making {apachesolr_search_node} consistent